| Deborah D. Tucker, MPA, Executive Director |

 the national level.
 She served as Co-Chair of the U.S. Department of Defense Task Force on

-Doris Buffet awarded Debby The Sunshine Lady Award for outstanding leadership in the movement to end violence against women.
-She received the National Network to End Domestic Violence’s Standing in the Light of Justice Award and Marshall 's Domestic Violence Peace Prize in recognition of her national leadership.
+Doris Buffet awarded Debby with The Sunshine Lady Award in 2008.
+She received the National Network to End Domestic Violence’s Standing in the Light of Justice Award in 2005 and the Marshall's and Futures Without Violence's Domestic Violence Peace Prize in recognition of her national leadership.
 She

 has also been honored by the National Association of Social